Lauren Mayberry: United States politics

 Mayberry has been an outspoken critic of the Trump administration and has attributed his presidency with the rise of global activism for social issues, calling him "an unpunished sexual predator in office."
 Referring to the mixed reaction by the crowd to a Trump joke she told at a concert, Mayberry said "you can't say you don't think he's a racist.
 You can't say you don't think he's a sexist.
 You can't say you don't think he's transphobic and homophobic, 'cause he has shown us who he is."

 Mayberry is a staunch advocate for gun control in the United States.
-Following the Sutherland Springs church shooting, Mayberry released a video on her Twitter account criticising President Trump's response, arguing that "it’s somewhere on the scale from ironic to disgustingly hypocritical that Donald Trump is talking about mental health with regards to this attack when his administration has done nothing but try to restrict access to help get care for people who need it the most".
-She further recounted her memory of the Dunblane massacre in which 16 children and one teacher were murdered with handguns, resulting in sweeping gun control legislation in the UK.
+Following the Sutherland Springs church shooting, Mayberry released a video recounting her memory of the Dunblane massacre in which 16 children and one teacher were murdered with handguns, resulting in sweeping gun control legislation in the UK.
 Mayberry credits these efforts with substantially decreasing the number of mass shootings in the UK.

 Personal life

 As of 2020, Mayberry lived in Los Angeles.

 Mayberry and actor Justin Long have engaged in multiple philanthropic activities together, including hosting a holiday variety show charity fundraiser at The Fonda Theatre in Los Angeles and travelling together to Nicaragua to visit a women's shelter.
 In May 2018, The Guardian identified Long as Mayberry's boyfriend.
 Mayberry subsequently suggested that these claims were false.
 In September 2018, People reported that Long had split from Mayberry, "whom he began dating in 2016".
 During an interview with Rolling Stone in October 2018, Mayberry indicated that she was single.

-In 2019 Mayberry met her current boyfriend, Samuel Stewart when his band Lo Moon was opening for CHVRCHES.
-Sam is the son of Dave Stewart.
+In 2019, Mayberry met her current boyfriend, Sam Stewart, when his band Lo Moon was opening for Chvrches.
+Sam is the son of Eurythmics member Dave Stewart.